 So, for some reason, India’s gold and silver imports surged in May.
 It will be interesting to see what their figures are for June and July.
 Please check out the Smaulgld.com site run by Louis Cammarosano.
-He does an excellent job covering updates on the Gold and Silver Market.
+He does an excellent job covering updates on the Gold and Silver markets.

-UPDATE July 12, 2017: A review of provisional June Indian gold import numbers highlighted a discrepency in the May gold numbers.
-I contacted the data provider and discovered that May import numbers reflected combined April and May imports.
+UPDATE July 12, 2017: A review of provisional June Indian gold import numbers highlighted a discrepancy in the May gold numbers.
+I contacted the data provider and discovered that the May import numbers reflected combined April and May imports.
 The actual May Indian gold import number was 123.694 tons.
 Gold imports were up 244% in May from 36 tons in May 2016.
 The provisional June Indian gold import number is 72 tons.
 Charts will be revised in June’s update.

 UPDATE July 12, 2017: After confirming an error in the Indian May gold import numbers, I contacted the data provider to determine if an error had also been made in calculating the May Indian silver numbers.
 Indeed, the May Indian silver import numbers reflected combined April and May imports.
 The actual May Indian silver import number was 819.132 tons.
 Silver imports were up 1,022% in May from 73 tons in May 2016.
-Indian Imports of 26,335,705 ounces of silver in May were nearly 2X higher than 13,523,500 million American Silver Eagles sold through July 12, 2017.
+Indian Imports of 26,335,705 ounces of silver in May were nearly 2X higher than 13,523,500 million American Silver Eagles coins sold through July 12, 2017.
 Charts will be revised in June’s update.

 I apologize for the error in the figures, but I knew that Smaulgld was getting them from Sharelynx.com, so I didn’t question them.
-I had have used Sharelynx’s charts and data before.
+I have used Sharelynx’s charts and data before.
 Even Goldcore published the same data in their article, India Gold Imports Surge – First Half 2017 Higher Than All 2016.

 Regardless... the actual figures are still much higher than the same month last year suggesting that the Indians are indeed ramping up gold and silver purchases.